mcergun/vt-tryout/README.md

 - A collection of lines (LineBuffer class) to keep previous entries to the console
 - A key handler (Key, KeyCommand, KeyConverter classes) to handle I/O interactions

+Known issues:

+- If string/command length is greater than console's length, things aren't interpreted correctly
+- Auto complete functionality is fed by a static list that only has "auto", "complete", "list" members

 Here's a demo from the application:

 [![asciicast](https://asciinema.org/a/mAnIU3U4e22e9qAfMp87hgHnm.png)](https://asciinema.org/a/mAnIU3U4e22e9qAfMp87hgHnm)